 Your tooth is more prone to fracture immediately after endodontic treatment.
 You should chew on the other side until your restorative dentist has placed a core build-up and a protective restoration, usually a crown.
-If your tooth’s strength is seriously compromised, Dr. Kargoli or Dr. Al-Hassany or your restorative dentist may place a post and core build-up inside the tooth.
+If your tooth’s strength is seriously compromised, Dr. Kargoli, Dr. Al-Hassany or Dr. Zuaitar or your restorative dentist may place a post and core build-up inside the tooth.
 Your restorative dentist and endodontist will determine the appropriate restoration to best protect your tooth.

 Are there any potential problems after treatment?